ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).
 * For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
-* For the gateway cluster, you cannot add or remove ESXi servers.
+* For the gateway cluster, you cannot add or delete ESXi servers.
 * {{site.data.content.para-vcenteraddESXiservers}}
 * A vCenter Server instance with NFS storage must have at least three ESXi servers.
 Each of the nondefault clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN™ storage must have at least four ESXi servers.